 - Do crows ever bring people gifts?
 Can they be trained to bring money?

 7) Are crows monogamous?
 To answer this question I’ll take a page from The Savage Lovecaste’s Dan Savage and describe them as “monogamish.”
 More scientifically, we describe them as being socially monogamous but genetically promiscuous.
-This means they generally stay with one partner for life, but genetic analyses indicate that males only father about 80% of their offspring.
+This means they generally stay with one partner for life, but genetic analyses indicate that males only father about 80% of their offspring, at least in the populations studied so far.
 You can learn more by checking out this post on crow families.

 9) How do crows mate?
 Like most birds, crows do not have an external penis (ducks are a notable exception).
 Not only do they not have a penis, but they only have one opening for all things related to reproduction and waste elimination called the cloaca.
 Crow sex consists simply of a pair rubbing their cloacas together for about 3-10 seconds during which time the sperm are transferred from the male to the female.

 10) How can you sex crows?
 Assuming you’re not a trained veterinarian or have access to blood sampling/analysis tools, you can’t by just visuals alone.
 Males tend to be bigger but that’s not reliable enough to go off.
 If you’re patient, it will become very evident once the breeding season rolls around and one starts spending most of its time on the nest.
-Females also produce a sex-specific “knock” call.
+Supposedly, the “knock” call is female-specific.

 11) Why are crows sometimes white?
 There are many reasons.
 Check out this post for more information.